Tips For Friendship Blind Dating

 If your "blind date" goes well, Keep it going!

 Be sure to work to maintain this friendship on your end in real life.
 Don't just "friend" them on FB or follow them on social media.
-Plan to meetup with them again in a month or two.
+Plan to invite them over for a playdate in a month or two.
 Add them to your address book, Christmas card list and birthday party guest list.

 It is unhealthy to maintain a friendship by yourself.
 You cannot be the only one inviting them to a playdate, sending cards and texting them.
 Hopefully, your new friend will put effort into the friendship and initiate meetups with you the future too.